StartseiteArtikel

 Hard Krypton: So how did you come up with the idea of the sleep track?

-On the one hand, as people's living standards continue to improve, the attention and consumption investment in this area will be higher and higher, and the future growth potential of this track is very good.
-On the other hand, health and sleep are very complex systematic projects, involving many dimensions, and there are also many product angles to cut in.
+On the one hand, as people's living standards continue to improve, the attention and consumption investment in this area will be higher and higher, and the future growth potential of the track is very good.
+On the other hand, health and sleep are very complex systematic projects, involving many dimensions, and there are many product angles to cut in.

 Hard Krypton: You mentioned that you met many investors.
 Did one or two of them particularly impress you?